-- If your vehicle is involved in the accident, try to get it to the side of the road.
-This will help prevent another accident and allow traffic to move. - If you are stopping to help, park away from the accident.
-The area immediately around the accident will be needed for emergency vehicles. - · Put on you flashers. - Set out reflective triangles to warn other traffic.
+If your vehicle is involved in the accident, try to get it to the side of the road.
+This will help prevent another accident and allow traffic to move.

+If you're stopping to help, park away from the accident.
+The area immediately around the accident will be needed for emergency vehicles.

+Put on your flashers.

+Set out reflective triangles to warn other traffic.
 Make sure other drivers can see them in time to avoid the accident.